pytesNET/rat.rollup-plugin-sass/README.md

 pytesNET developed rat products.
 Of course, you can use this rollup plugin for your own packages as well, just keep in mind, that the functionallity is designed for our own product lines only.

+This is a highly adapted and sourceMap supporting fork from [thgh/rollup-plugin-scss](https://github.com/thgh/rollup-plugin-scss).

 Usage
 -----